ProceduresGovernment

 #permalink to section

-At third quarter of 2024, the male workforce in Launderers and Pressers Domestic represented the 0.11% of the employed population and women 99.9%.
-The male and female workforce was higher in the age group 45 to 54 years (33 men and 15.7k women).
+At first quarter of 2025, the male workforce in Launderers and Pressers Domestic represented the 0.71% of the employed population and women 99.3%.
+The male workforce was higher in the age group of 35 to 44 years (349), while the female workforce was higher in the age group of 45 to 54 years (19.3k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.